2025–26 European North Basketball League

-The 2025–26 European North Basketball League will be the fifth season of the European North Basketball League, a regional basketball competition patronised by FIBA.
+The 2025–26 European North Basketball League was the fifth season of the European North Basketball League, a regional basketball competition patronised by FIBA.

 Teams

-In the 2025–26 season, between 18 and 27 teams will participate.
-The exact amount of teams is still to be announced.
+In the 2025–26 season, 26 teams participated.

 Due to the high interest of Croatian clubs in the ENBL and only three spots available for Croatian teams, the Croatian Basketball Federation decided to play a tournament deciding which clubs were allowed to participate in the ENBL.
 Participating teams are: